Braedon McDonald

 The hollowed out enclosure

 Then holes were drilled for the LEDs and switches on the front.
-A hole was drilled into the side for a power switch and another hole was drilled into the back for the usb connector.
+A hole was drilled into the side for a power switch and another hole was drilled into the back for the usb power connector.

 Holes drilled into the enclosure